tldr-pages/tldr/pages/linux/lldb.md

 `lldb {{executable}}`

-- Attach lldb to running process with id {{pid}}:
+- Attach `lldb` to a running process with a given PID:

 `lldb -p {{pid}}`

-- Wait for a new process to launch with the given name and attach to it:
+- Wait for a new process to launch with a given name, and attach to it:

 `lldb -w -n {{process_name}}`